 The income limits will also differ based on the number of people in the family.
 Income limits are created for families containing anywhere from one individual to eight individuals.
 Extremely low-income for a family of one may be $15,000 a year, but for a family of eight, $30,000 a year may be an extremely low-income level.

 Priority to Extremely Low Income:

-HUD grants priority for Section 8 vouchers to those who would be classified as extremely low-income levels and then to those with very low-income.
-Low-income status are typically last in line, but could be granted a Section 8 voucher if they were classified as “continuously assisted” by public housing programs or those who are in HUD-assisted home ownership programs.
+HUD grants priority for Section 8 vouchers to those who would be classified as extremely low-income levels and then to those with very low income.
+Low-income status is typically last in line but could be granted a Section 8 voucher if they were classified as “continuously assisted” by public housing programs or those who are in HUD-assisted homeownership programs.

 How Is a Family's Income Calculated?:

 To determine the yearly income of a family and whether they are eligible for Section 8, many factors are looked at.
 All income sources are included when calculating a family’s income.
 These sources include: